-For families experiencing financial hardship, the school provides uniform assistance vouchers to assist with the purchase of uniforms through our wellbeing programs.
-Parents/carers can ask at the school's front office for assistance with uniform.
+For families experiencing financial hardship, the school provides a uniform clothing pool, and assistance with the purchase of uniforms through our wellbeing programs.
+Parents/caregivers can ask at the school's front office for assistance with uniform.

 Students who persistently choose to be out of uniform will be referred to the Deputy Principal for further disciplinary action.